liferay/liferay-docs/developer/frameworks/articles/08-workflow/02-workflow-framework.markdown

 ## Workflow Status and the View Layer

-This is dependent on the needs of you application, but often involves the following these steps:
+This is dependent on the needs of your application, but often involves the following these steps:

 **Display only approved entities:**